 A path is the direction and accumulation of thoughts and actions over a period of time.
 Our lifetime may encompass several paths during its course.

-For example, we wake up each morning, knowing what we need to get done that day—and we choose activities, the path, that will help us get those things done.
-If we’re in school, we know there are subjects and classes we need to study and tests to take, so we can graduate.
-In early adulthood, we might choose to marry and have children following the path of social convention.
+For example, we wake up each morning, knowing what we need to get done that day—and we choose activities, a pathway, that will help us get those things done.
+If we’re in school, we know there are subjects and classes we need to study and tests to take.
+These enable us to graduate and complete a degree.
+In early adulthood, we might choose to marry and have children.
+This follows the path of social convention.
 Or we may choose a distinct career path.
-All of these paths have stepping stones along the way, like taking classes to complete a degree.
+All of these paths have stepping stones along the way.

 - Where am I going?